 Dave Odom has served the college basketball world for over 35 years.
 As a coach he earned over 400 wins, 3 NIT titles and 15 NCAA Tournament appearances.
 Read More About Dave

-Erianne Weight is the director of the Center for Excellence in Intercollegiate Athletics and an assistant professor of sport administration at the University of North Carolina at Chapel Hill.
+Erianne Weight is the Director of the Center for Research in Intercollegiate Athletics and an Associate Professor at the University of North Carolina at Chapel Hill.
 Read More About Erianne

 Vice President, Consulting